 Solution – Disconnect other hard drives

 Many users reported We couldn’t create a new partition error message while trying to install Windows 10 on a SSD.
-According to users, in order to fix this issue you’ll have to disconnect all other hard drives and leave only your SSD drive connected.
+According to users, in order to fix this issue, you’ll have to disconnect all other hard drives and leave only your SSD drive connected.
 Alternatively, you can try disabling all other hard drives except for your SSD from BIOS.
-After you’ve disabled or disconnected all other drives, the SSD should be recognized by installer.
-Now all that you have to do is to delete all partitions on your SSD and Windows 10 should install without any problems.
+After you’ve disabled or disconnected all other drives, the SSD should be recognized by the installer.
+Now, all that you have to do is to delete all partitions on your SSD and Windows 10 should install without any problems.

 We couldn’t create a new partition error message can prevent you from installing Windows 10, but as you can see, you can easily fix it by following one of our solutions.

 Editor’s Note: This post was originally published in April 2016 and has been since completely revamped and updated for freshness, accuracy, and comprehensiveness.

 Firefox has announced that it will start to warn users if they visit any breached sites.
 This is in an attempt to not only make […]